-Your competitive advantage is what sets your organization from others.
-Once of the ways to stand apart is to provide a unique value or be the most cost-competitive and therefore the most productive.
+Your competitive advantage is what sets your organization apart from others.
+One of the ways to stand apart is to provide a unique value or to be the most cost-competitive and therefore the most productive.

 Traditionally when people have thought about increasing productivity, they have focused on cost reductions and downsizing.
 Even if cost reductions and downsizing were adding to the company’s productivity, there are limits to how much the organization can cut costs and reduce investments in people and capital assets.
 So, if we tie productivity to these two strategies alone it would seem that at some point, we just couldn’t become any more productive.

 We define throughput as the number of products processed and delivered into the hands of the customer within a specific time period.
 It seems that improving throughput is a much better strategy for long-term productivity planning.
 The gains here have the potential to be unlimited.

 Continuous Improvement (CI) is defined as:

 An ongoing effort to improve products, services, or processes.
 These efforts can seek “incremental” improvement over time or “breakthrough” improvement all at once.
 Delivery (customer valued) processes are constantly evaluated and improved in the light of their efficiency, effectiveness, and flexibility. (source: Wikipedia)

 We improve productivity by improving throughput and we do this through a process of continuous improvement.
 The strategy for achieving competitiveness today is to embrace Continuous Improvement as a way of doing business.